ARMmbed/mbed-os/docs/design-documents/features/connectivity/TLSSocket - Design document.md

 ##  Detailed Design for certificate based authentication

-`TLSSocketWrapper` provides following API to set server certificate.
+TLSSocket API provides following API to set server certificate.
+For Mbed TLS secure socket, this API is implemented by `TLSSocketWrapper` class.
 You can use either BASE64 formatted PEM certificate, or binary DER certificates.
 Later form just assumes `root_ca_pem` or `client_cert_pem` to be standard C string and counts its lenght and passes to method which takes just `void*` and `len`.

 ```
 /** Sets the certification of Root CA.